apurbaxx/reddit-hackathon/README.md

 2. **Submit your guess** - Use the built-in form to make your guess
 3. **Wait for reveals** - Every 30 minutes, the image becomes less blurred
 4. **Get rewarded** - Correct guesses are tracked and celebrated!
-5. **See final results** - After 2 hours, the clear image and all winners are revealed
+5. **See final results** - After 2 hours, the lightly blurred image and all winners are revealed

 ## 🕐 Game Timeline